ShivaShanmuganathan/Dutch-Auction-ERC20-Factory/README.md

 - MINT TOKENS & CHECK OWNER BALANCE
 - CREATE AUCTION
   - APPROVE TOKENS & CREATE 2 AUCTIONS
-    - first auction has limited tokens and long enddate
+    - first auction has limited tokens and long enddate ---> it is ended before enddate, but all tokens are sold
-    - second auction has many tokens and short enddate
+    - second auction has many tokens and short enddate ---> it is ended after enddate, but has unsold tokens
   - check if auction is live
   - verify auction details
   - verify auctionOwner